 The interim site was officially designated as a dredged material ocean disposal site in 1984.
 From 1976 to 1997, when more reliable disposal volume records were kept, approximately 115 million cubic yards of dredged sediment were disposed within the boundaries of the 2.2 square nautical mile (sq. nmi) MDS.
 The composition of this material varied from the coarser fraction of "one-man stone" and "derrick stone" to the finer grained material of sand, silt and clay.
 The wide variety of bottom sediment types supported a diverse ecosystem.
-Since mid-1991 the larger stones have been directed to artificial reef sites, increasing the life of the site for the sands and silts more commonly disposed at the MDS.
+Since mid-1991 the larger stones have been directed to artificial reef sites, extending the life of the site for sand and silt material more commonly disposed at the MDS.

 Establishment of the HARS

 An effort to expand the MDS was started in September 1994 when the United States Environmental Protection Agency (USEPA) began preparing a Supplemental Environmental Impact Statement (SEIS).
 The study area was initially comprised of an 18 sq. nmi section that included and surrounded the MDS.
 The area was enlarged in October 1995 to 23 sq. nmi to encompass areas of the Apex which had been previously impacted by historic dredged material disposal.

 Because of concerns about contaminants associated with some dredged materials, many environmental and citizens groups sought an end to ocean dumping of dredged material.
 To address these concerns, a 24 July 1996 letter (The 3 Party Letter), signed by EPA Administrator Carol Browner, Secretary of Transportation Frederico Pena, and Secretary of the Army Togo D. West, Jr., to several U.S. Congressional Representatives from New Jersey, called for the closing of the MDS and the establishment of a remediation area.